Advice for employers

 The effects on people include:

-- Inability to do fine work (eg assembling small components) or everyday tasks (eg fastening buttons);
+- inability to do fine work (for example assembling small components) or everyday tasks such as fastening buttons

-- Reduced ability to work in cold or damp conditions (ie most outdoor work) which would trigger painful finger blanching attacks;
+- reduced ability to work in cold or damp conditions such as outdoor work which would trigger painful finger blanching attacks

 These effects can severely limit the jobs an affected person is able to do, as well as many family and social activities.